MichaIng/DietPi-Docs/docs/software/wifi_hotspot.md

     The requirements are:

     - 1x Ethernet connection
     - 1x Supported USB WiFi adapter or onboard WiFi.
 This may vary depending on device and available WiFi drivers/modules.
-However, common adapters (e.g.: Realtek) should be fine.
+However, common adapters (e.g.: Atheros) should be fine.

 === "Initial connection credentials"

     Use the following credentials to initially connect devices to your hotspot.

-    - SSID = *DietPi-HotSpot*
+    - SSID = `DietPi-HotSpot`
-    - Access Key = *dietpihotspot*
+    - Access Key = `dietpihotspot`

 === "Change WiFi HotSpot settings"